eritbh/yuuko/docs/docs/index.md

 # Class: `Command`

 A command that can be executed by users of the bot.
+Accessible via `require('yuuko').Command`.

 ## Constructor: `new Command(name, process)`

 Creates a command.
-Note that a command must be registered to the Yuuko instance with `addCommand()` or another related method before being available to users of your bot.
+Note that a command must be registered to the client instance with `addCommand()` or another related method before being available to users of your bot.

 Name | Type | Description
 -----|------|------------